Cyentia Cybersecurity Research Library

 Getting To Yes With China In Cyberspace

-This report is a response to the absence of a formal dialogue and explores U.S. policy options for managing relations with China over this critical policy area. (more available)
+This report is a response to the absence of a formal dialogue and explores U.S. policy options for managing relations with China over this critical policy area.
+It looks at two basic questions: Can the United States and China return to meaningful formal negotiations over norms and rules in cyberspace?
+And, if so, what areas are most likely to yield agreement, and what might be exchanged for what?

 Added: October 18, 2018